denkwerk/npm-dw-styleguide/README.md

 - `outputPagesPath`: The output pages path.

 - `templateStyleguideStylesheet`: The basic stylesheets of the styleguide (can be overwritten, not recommended).
-- `templateStyleguideBrandingStylesheet`: The additional stylesheets to include for customizing the whole theme.
+- `templateStyleguideAdditionalStylesheet`: The additional stylesheets to include for customizing the whole theme.

 - `templateSrcStylesheets`: The stylesheets for the single/iframe document.
 - `templateSrcHeaderScripts`: The scripts added in the head-section of the document,